What Exhaustion Looks Like Before the Reversal

 Trends don't reverse instantly, they deteriorate first, and that deterioration is measurable across three signals that appear before price structure breaks.
 When two or more of these align, the move is in its final stage regardless of what the chart looks like.

-Signal one: Swing duration expansion.
+- Signal one: Swing duration expansion.
 In a healthy trend, swings have rhythm, with each push taking roughly similar time to cover roughly similar distance.
 When that rhythm breaks, exhaustion is already underway.
 The tell is a sequence where each successive swing takes longer while covering less ground.
 Fifteen minutes to gain 80 points, then 27 minutes for 60 points, then 41 minutes for 35 points.
 The chart still shows higher highs, but the clock says the trend is spending itself.
-More time, less output â the market is running into progressively more resistance with each push, even though price hasn't shown a lower high yet.
+More time, less output — the market is running into progressively more resistance with each push, even though price hasn't shown a lower high yet.

-Signal two: Velocity deceleration.
+- Signal two: Velocity deceleration.
 Velocity measures the rate of price change between swing points, how fast the move is covering ground expressed as a session percentile so it's calibrated to today's conditions.
 In the early stages of a healthy trend, velocity is expanding or stable.
 In exhaustion, it decelerates across consecutive swings, not because direction has changed but because the pace behind the direction is dying.
-When velocity drops below 30% of its peak reading while price is still making new highs, the move is statistically empty.
+When velocity drops below 30% of its peak reading while price is still making new highs, the move is running on momentum that's already gone — one of the core exhaustion conditions Draconic watches for ahead of a reversal.
 The direction is intact on the chart, but the energy that produced it isn't.
-[INTERNAL LINK: Article 5 â The Speed of Price â /blog/the-speed-of-price-why-direction-alone-isnt-enough]

-Signal three: Combined extremes.
+- Signal three: Combined extremes.
 Individually, each signal is informative.
 When multiple metrics hit statistical extremes simultaneously, velocity at the 95th session percentile, swing duration at twice the session average, acceleration z-score compressing toward zero, that convergence is the exhaustion cluster.
 No single number causes the reversal.
 The simultaneous deterioration across independent dimensions is what confirms it.

 The Signal Most Traders Miss